Inkrato/inkrato/docs/API.md

 Pass the postId (a number) in place of ':id' and it will return a JSON response with the updated total score, upvotes and downvotes for that post.

+### POST /api/favorite/:id

+Add a vote to your favorites, so you can get notifications about it.

+Pass the postId (a number) in place of ':id'.

+### POST /api/unfavorite/:id

+Remove a post from your favorites.
+You will no longer receive notifications about it.

+Pass the postId (a number) in place of ':id'.

 ### GET /api/search

 Parameters: